procore/documentation/bim_webviewer/bim_web_viewer.md

 <p class="heading-link-container"><a class="heading-link" href="#selectedupdated"></a></p>

 Fires when the selection set of objects has been updated.
+This event returns an array of the full set of selected object ids at the time of selection update.

 ---